ameyghan/StackOBotCPP/README.md

 # StackOBotCPP
-Epic's StackOBot converted entirely to C++
+Epic's StackOBot converted entirely to C++ with some additional gameplay functionality.